davidlago/mass-edu-data-challenge/README.md

 ````

 #### /fields

+*Disclaimer: this service is slow.
+Still some index tweaking needed*

 This endpoint returns all of the occurrences for a specific field (from the dictionary) across all of the organizations and years.
 It takes two optonal parameters to further narrow down the search:

 * `orgtype`: Can be `school` or `district`, to return occurrences only in schools or districts, respectively.
 If not present, results can come from either type.